arunachalashiva/mvndisp/README.md

 ## Commands
 ### MvnInit
-To create a maven project using the quickstart maven archetype.
+To create a maven project using one of the below supported maven archetype.
+* **java8-junit4-lombok**
+*  **java11-junit5-lombok**

 This command prompts the caller to enter the groupId and aritfactId to create the project and changes the current directory to the created project root directory.
 ### MvnCompile
 To compile the current maven project.
 The required subcommands are